ForumMagnum/ForumMagnum/README.md

 TODOs:

 * You won't have any database settings yet.
 TODO: add instructions.
-  * Start server and run it for ~30 sec which would create DB indexes 😅
   * Then run `yarn ea-load-dev-db <settings file>` to load the database settings from the file.
 (TODO: example of the file)
 * You won't be able to run migrations yet.
 TODO: fix migrations so they can be run on a new db (NB: goal is still to have the db have the accepted_schema).